 Escape rooms, and digital escape rooms, in particular, are great creative reading lessons for encouraging textual engagement.
 They reinforce close reading by forcing students to look at and analyze texts.
 They encourage listening skills as students are asked to view videos and discuss with each other and then apply that knowledge to the activity.
 Students must read and think carefully about the clues they are given.

 Digital escape rooms are also very easy to theme to coincide with whatever topic your students are studying and are appropriate to your situation and students’ interests.
 Find all digital escape room resources on Shopify CAD or Teachers Pay Teachers USD.

 Biography Symbolism Assignment

 There are so many great creative reading lessons out there that help create and encourage student reading engagement.
-Making use of the ones described above or any of the myriad of others at your disposal is a wonderful way to have engaged readers in your classroom.
+Making use of the ones described above is a wonderful way to have engaged readers in your classroom.

 Check Out These Engaging Resources

 - Pre-Made Book Talks for Middle and High School Teachers